MateeDevs/ci-setup/docker/README.md

 |   |   |   |  +-- skyseat/
 ...
 ```
-Every directory should contain a `Dockerfile` which specifies an environment used for image build and commented example of build commands.  e.g. `~/Matee/docker/java`:
+Every directory should contain a `Dockerfile` which specifies an environment used for image build and an example of build commands.  e.g. `~/Matee/docker/java`:
 ```bash
 docker build -t java-17 .
 ```